awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install.md

 ## Update the EB CLI<a name="eb-cli3-install.scripts.update"></a>

 To upgrade to the latest version of the EB CLI, download the latest version of the [EB CLI setup scripts](https://github.com/aws/aws-elastic-beanstalk-cli-setup) and rerun the bundled installer\.

+## Troubleshooting<a name="eb-cli3-install.scripts.troubleshooting"></a>

+If you encounter issues when using the EB CLI setup scripts, we recommend creating an issue in the [https://github.com/aws/aws-elastic-beanstalk-cli-setup](https://github.com/aws/aws-elastic-beanstalk-cli-setup) repository on GitHub\.